ZachSaucier/sveltekit-blog/src/lib/posts/2023/blog-refresh-2023.md

 ## Building this blog

 Going back to the subject of this blog, I built it from scratch using Svelte + SvelteKit.
-I originally started by forking Josh Collinsworth's [sveltekit-blog-starter](https://github.com/josh-collinsworth/sveltekit-blog-starter) but ended up changing how most all of it works.
+I originally started by forking Josh Collinsworth's [sveltekit-blog-starter](https://github.com/josh-collinsworth/sveltekit-blog-starter) but ended up changing how most all of it worked.
 Those changes included:

 - Moving the blog off of the top-level directory to `/blog` so that I can keep my personal website independent
 - Adding handling for nested directories of blog posts (2014, 2015, etc.) to better organize entries on the backend while keeping the same `/blog/[post]` URL format
 - Adding recent posts functionality
 - Adding excerpt functionality
 - Adding the [archive](/blog/archive) functionality
-- Adding the search functionality
+- Adding the (basic) search functionality
 - Adding a table of contents to blog posts
 - Adding section heading link click functionality
-- Adding a tweet button to blog posts
+- Adding a tweet button to the bottom of blog posts
 - Twitter embeds
 - CodePen embeds
 - Adding blog post "draft" functionality
 - Making fairly big additions to the pagination functionality
-- Adding a (collapsible) sidebar
+- Adding a sidebar and making it collapsible
 - Fixing the category (I renamed them to [tags](/blog/tags)) counts
-- Making the site titles across pages more consistent
+- Making the page titles more consistent
-- Improving some Markdown handling to add footnotes, accessibility for emojis, and preventing widows
+- Improving some Markdown handling to add footnotes, labels for emojis (for accessibility), and preventing widows

 As a bonus, SvelteKit comes with content transitions between pages out of the box!
 Yay for not having to use something like Barba.js to do this.